 Contempt violations, however, are not these types of crimes.

-A person can get an expungement if convicted of contempt of court.
+You can get an expungement if convicted of contempt of court if you successfully complete:

 - every condition of probation, or